 The Gallery space at 2 The Arcade forms the hub of our activities, hosting free exhibitions and events throughout the year.

 The Studio is a flexible space used for artist residency programmes, artist support and community events

 The Kids Gallery holds regular workshops for artists under 10 years of age and functions as a drop in centre for grown ups to bring their budding creatives and use our art materials for free.

 The Workspace functions as a community-led exhibition space, a meeting place for creative groups, talks and performances as well as a drop-in work space for local creatives.
 Over time we hope to provide creative research and making resources for the whole community.

-The Town - Our offsite projects utilise public and private spaces throughout Letchworth - the greenway, empty commercial spaces, parks, poster sites and more.
+The Town - Our offsite projects utilise public and private spaces throughout Letchworth - the Garden City Greenway, empty commercial spaces, parks, poster sites and more.

 Our ethos is rooted in the history of Letchworth. the world’s first “Garden City”.
 The town was designed and populated by radical pioneers of the Arts & Craft movement, visionaries from whose experimental and bold ideas grew innovative new models of social reform, town-planning, architecture, industry, environmental sustainability, art, craft and design that spread throughout the country and the world.
 This forward-thinking and experimental creative spirit lives on in the town’s ever-growing art-scene and our mission is to fuel it and facilitate its influence on the wider national and international art-scene.